Norton Simon Museum, Pasadena

 The Norton Simon Museum has some wonderful artwork, displayed in an elegant modern two-story building.
 We especially loved seeing the Van Gogh paintings downstairs.
 They are so much better in real life- you can see the thick application of paint- wow!
 There was a little too much of Degas' ballerinas- but if you like Degas, you'll love this gallery.

 The museum is fairly large but you can see all of it in one day if you've got stamina.
 There are some excellent European paintings from the last several centuries: Raphael, Botticelli, Renoir, Monet, Picasso, Matisse.
-There are also some Asian sculptures and some Western paintings.
+There are also some Asian sculptures.

 Outside, the lily-pond sculpture garden (inspired by Monet's garden in Giverny) is lovely, and there is a small cafe where you can buy a sandwich.